cheesebuilding/cheesebuilding/README.md

 Hi there 👋

-Im a student at HKIS
+Im a high school student at HKIS

 - 🔭 I’m currently working on my own game projects using Unity C#, and other automation projects with python
 - 🌱 I’m currently learning C++